pandallel/quilt/memory-bank/progress.md

 - Basic text cutting is implemented and working.
 - Material and cut timestamps are properly managed.
 - Swatching actor is receiving events from the cutting stage and logging them.
+- The `Swatch` struct and `SwatchRepository` trait have been defined.
-- The next step (M9) is to define the data structures (`Swatch`) and repository trait (`SwatchRepository`) needed for swatching.
+- The next step (M10) is to implement the SQLite storage backend for swatches.

 ## Known Issues

 - No major issues at this time.
-All milestones up to M8 have been successfully completed.
+All milestones up to M9 have been successfully completed.